Fusion-Party-Aus/Formal-Documents/Constitution.md

    c.
 National Campaign Coordinator;

    d.
-Secretary;
+Secretary; and

    e.
-Treasurer; and

-   f.
-Registered officer
+Treasurer

 > **Note:** The Secretary must reside in Australia.

 2. If a secret ballot is required the ballots must be held in accordance with Part 8-Division 1.

+> **Note:** Secret ballots are currently required per rule [86].

+3. If applicable ballot measures cannot be performed during the meeting—

+   a. a caretaker period of not more than two weeks must be declared in advance or at the meeting; and

+   b. a ballot must be distributed to all members after the meeting to elect new officebearers during the caretaker period.

-3. On their election, the new President may take over as chairperson of the meeting.
+4. On their election, if applicable, the new President may take over as chairperson of the meeting.

 ### 57. Election of Branch Representatives